saadnaji/invoice/README.md

 ### Software

-Dillinger is currently extended with the following plugins
+The system was developed under the following tools:

-* Eiffel
+* Eiffel .
+Used implement invoice.
-* PVS
+* PVS.
+Used to design formal specification and verifying invoice.